m-khozyashev/m-khozyashev/README.md

 </div>

 #### Objective:
-The application's core functionality(geo location) was broken after a major iOS update.
-Also the app was banned by Apple Review team for using undocumented API.
-This problems had to be solved in a short period of time.
+The application's core functionality(geolocation) was broken after a major iOS update.
+Also, the app was banned by the Apple Review team for using undocumented API.
+These problems had to be solved in a short time.

 #### My Role:
-I was responsible for reimplementing the geolocation functionality and interacting with Apple Review team.
-Also I was responsible for refactoring legacy code, onboarding and mentoring new developers.
+I was responsible for reimplementing the geolocation functionality and interacting with the Apple Review team.
+Also, I was responsible for refactoring legacy code, onboarding, and mentoring new developers.

 #### What I Did:
 - Reimplemented critical geolocation functionality in less than 1 month, using CoreLocation, CoreMotion, PushKit
-- Developed and supervised the process of code migration from Objective-C to Swift using automation tools and unit tests, making it fast and bug free
+- Developed and supervised the process of code migration from Objective-C to Swift using automation tools and unit tests, making it fast and bug-free
-- Interacted with Apple Review team to unban the app in App Store, found out the problem and made all necessary changes in less than a week
+- Interacted with the Apple Review team to unban the app in the App Store, found out the problem, and made all necessary changes in less than a week
 - Led a team of 3 iOS developers

 #### Results: